Lower bounds on fibered Yang-Mills functionals: generic nefness and semistability of direct images: Asymptotic Riemann-Roch-Grothendieck and semistability

 given by the wedge product and integration.
 If $p: Y \to B$ is a holomorphic map between compact complex manifolds, then for $s := \dim Y - \dim B$, we have a natural map $p_* : H^{p, q}_{BC}(Y) \to H^{p - s, q - s}_{BC}(B)$, defined by the pairing (\ref{eq_int_pairing}) and the pull-back $p^*$.

 The Bott-Chern cohomology can be generally defined for arbitrary complex analytic spaces $Y$ in the sense of \cite[Definition II.5.2]{DemCompl}, where one considers differential forms on $Y$ obtained by pullbacks of smooth differential forms through local embeddings of the space into complex vector spaces.
 Due to a theorem of Lelong, cf. \cite[Theorem III.2.7]{DemCompl}, the intersection pairing (\ref{eq_int_pairing}) can still be defined in this setting, and so the slope (\ref{eq_defn_slope_subm}) is well-defined.
-Also, using the non-degeneracy of the wedge product (\ref{eq_int_pairing}) for compact manifolds, we can extend the definition of the pushforward for maps between a compact complex analytic spaces $Y$ and a compact manifold $B$.
+By resolving the singularities, we can extend the definition of the pushforward for maps between a compact complex analytic spaces $Y$ and a compact manifold $B$.

 Now, let $E$ be a holomorphic vector bundle over $Y$.
 Using Chern-Weil theory, one can construct for any Hermitian metric $h^E$ on $E$ a corresponding Chern character form, $\ch(E, h^E)$, which is a $d$-closed form in $\oplus_{p = 0}^{+ \infty} \Omega^{(p, p)}(Y)$.
 Bott-Chern in \cite{BottChern} showed that the resulting class in Bott-Chern cohomology doesn't depend on the choice of the metric.
 This gives a definition of the Chern character, $\ch(E)$ of a vector bundle $E$ with values in Bott-Chern cohomology.